 Supportive leaders tend to be highly approachable and empathetic.
 They show concern for employees, always treat them with respect, and probably know aspects of their employees’ private lives.
 Team members tend to feel cared for by this sort of leader.

 Supportive leaders tend to have very loyal team members, however, their innate empathy can be interpreted as being “soft” or a target for deception.

-The leadership styles identified here include those which researchers have identified as being essential for good leaders.
-We haven’t included styles such as autocratic or bureaucratic here, as they are rarely effective.
+The different types of leadership styles identified here include those which researchers have identified as being essential for good leaders.
+We haven’t included managerial styles such as autocratic or bureaucratic here, as they are rarely effective.
 (If you do lean toward either of those, you may want to consider working to achieve a more effective style).

 Know your own management style

 When considering how to hire someone who will be suited to working with you, it helps if you begin by knowing your own management style.
 What type of leader are you?

 If you can, seek feedback from people who do or have worked closely with you before.
 We often have an idea of what we think our own leadership style is, only to find that others have a slightly different view.

 Asking others can give you some valuable input you won’t get from a “What is my leadership style?” quiz or test.
 You can find out how people see your leadership style, and what types of people respond best to it.